BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 - Precision T5810 (BIOS A33/A32)
 - CPUs: E5-1600/2600 V3 & V4 Xeons (Hanswell/Broadwell)
 - Required BIOS Settings: SATA Operation -> AHCI, Secure Boot Enable -> Disabled, VT for Direct I/O -> Disabled.
-- [TIP]: If you encounter OC/macOS booting issue (like "invalid image..."), e.g. after a CPU change, toogle the BIOS setting [Memory Map I/O ABove 4G] could fix the problem.
+- [TIP]: If you encounter OC/macOS booting issue (like "OCB:StartImage failed..."), e.g. after a CPU change, toogle the BIOS setting [Memory Map I/O ABove 4G], and/or, toogling [Enable Legacy Option ROMs], could fix the problem.
 Either [YES] or [NO] would work.
 The trick is to force BIOS to re-initialize for the new hardware.

 **Installation:**